ziyoung/better-wilcom-docs/wilcom-docs/Modifying/transform/Rotate_objects_by_reference_line.md

 ## To rotate an object by reference line...

-1Select objects to rotate.
+1. Select objects to rotate.

-2Select Edit > Transform > Transform by Reference Line Freely.
+2. Select Edit > Transform > Transform by Reference Line Freely.

-3Follow the prompt line:
+3. Follow the prompt line:

 - Click the first reference point.
 This becomes the anchor point for the rotation.
 - Click a second reference point.
 An outline attaches to the pointer.